coderitter/knight-form/README.md

   ...
 }
 ```

 You can go nuts here.
 It all depends on your imagination.
 No deterministic configuration logic which prevents you from exrepssing what you really need.
 It is just good old programming.
-This is very accesible for everyone without the need to learn black box behaviour.
+This is very accessible for anyone without the need to learn black box behaviour.

 The next thing that you want to do is to react to a form submission.
 Exactly the way you need it to be.
 There is the `onSubmit()` method which is already implemented but if you do not like it then replace it.
 Or just extend it.
 It is up to you.